 Maryland Purple Line project development details

-Maryland Purple LRT line route and infrastructure
+Maryland Purple line route and infrastructure

-The line will pass through important areas, including Silver Spring, Takoma Park, Langley Park, College Park, University of Maryland, and Riverdale.
+The line will pass through important areas, including Silver Spring, Takoma Park, Langley Park, College Park, the University of Maryland, and Riverdale.
 It will cross several major arterial roadways and existing transit routes between Maryland and Washington, DC, within the Capital Beltway.

-Financing for the new light rail line
+Financing for the Maryland Purple line

-More than 60% of the Purple Line’s project cost is being met through federal, state and local funding, while private sector investment in the project is estimated to be between $500m and $900m.
+More than 60% of the Purple Line’s project cost is being met through federal, state, and local funding while private sector investment in the project is estimated to be between $500m and $900m.